 Working Group of Employee Representatives on the Supervisory Board

 In addition to the Audit and Finance Committee, the Supervisory Board also established the Working Group of Employee Representatives on the Supervisory Board.
 This Committee facilitates the Executive Board’s dialog with employee representatives on the Supervisory Board about corporate-culture issues and current topics of general significance for employees as well as the preparation and discussion of matters that are relevant to the Supervisory Board.
 The creation of this Working Group is indicative of the special corporate culture at Bertelsmann, which promotes active partnership, and this idea has proven highly productive in practice.
 The meetings of this Working Group were chaired by Ms. Liz Mohn.
 The Working Group of Employee Representatives on the Supervisory Board met four times in financial year 2014.

 Audit of the Annual and Consolidated Financial Statements

 PricewaterhouseCoopers AG, Frankfurt, audited the annual and consolidated financial statements produced by the Bertelsmann Management SE Executive Board as well as the Bertelsmann SE & Co.
 KGaA Group management report, which is combined with the company’s management report, for the financial year January 1 through December 31, 2014, each of which received an unqualified auditor’s opinion.
-The annual financial statements were produced in accordance with HGB (German Commercial Code), and the consolidated financial statements of Bertelsmann SE & Co.
+The annual financial statements were produced in accordance with HGB (German Commercial Code) and the consolidated financial statements of Bertelsmann SE & Co.
 KGaA were produced in accordance with the International Financial Reporting Standards (IFRS) as applicable in the European Union in line with section 315a HGB.
 The Supervisory Board’s Audit and Finance Committee mandated the auditor of the annual financial statements and consolidated financial statements in accordance with the Annual General Meeting resolution.
 The auditor performed the audit in observance of German accepted auditing principles established by the German Institute of Independent Auditors (IDW).
-The auditor was additionally instructed to audit the risk early warning system at Bertelsmann SE & Co.
-KGaA, which it found to be satisfactory as per section 91 (2) AktG (German Stock Corporation Act).
+The auditor was additionally instructed to audit the risk early-warning system at Bertelsmann SE & Co.
+KGaA, which it found to be satisfactory in terms of section 91 (2) AktG (German Stock Corporation Act).
 The auditor and Group auditor of the annual and consolidated financial statements promptly submitted financial statement documents and the audit reports to all members of the Supervisory Board by the specified deadline in advance of the financial review meeting.
-On March 21, 2014, the auditor attended the financial review meetings in both the Audit and Finance Committee and the plenary session of the Supervisory Board and gave an extensive report and answered questions.
+On March 27, 2015, the auditor attended the financial-review meetings of both the Audit and Finance Committees and the plenary session of the Supervisory Board and gave an extensive report and answered questions.
 He was able to confirm that, in the course of the audit, no significant weaknesses had been identified in the accounting-related internal control system.
 The Audit and Finance Committee discussed the annual financial statement documents and audit reports in detail.
 The findings of the auditor and Group auditor of the annual and consolidated financial statements were carefully reviewed in an internal audit of the annual and consolidated financial statements.
 The Audit and Finance Committee reported comprehensively to the plenary session of the Supervisory Board concerning the audit of the annual and consolidated financial statements and the audit reports.

 Membership Changes in the Bertelsmann Management SE Executive Board and Supervisory Board

-The Supervisory Board would like to express its gratitude for the excellent work of the Executive Board during financial year 2013 and would like to thank all executives and employees for their commitment and achievements.
+The Supervisory Board expresses its deep gratitude and appreciation for the good work of the Executive Board in financial year 2014 and would like to thank all executives and employees for their commitment and achievements.